MeetK208/ShipmntsHiringChallenge/README.md

 # ShipmntsHiringChallenge

 ### Atteched Screenshot in PDF File
-I have created Backend as I am more familiar with backedn side, Cloud and Database.
+I have been focusing on backend development as I’m more familiar with backend, cloud, and database technologies.
+As part of this, I have initially developed the backend for my project.
+Additionally, I’ve been learning and implementing some frontend components to complement the backend work.

 In Backend I have created base API api/v1/book that has functionalities in Routes to Upload API, View API, Reject API, Confirm

 ## API Endpoints